Developer Blog

 }

-Prompt Tools - Use LLM prompting for the response:
+Prompt Tools - Use LLM prompting for the response (surprisingly powerful for summarization and formatting):

 {